Joseph Thabang Palframan

 Periode: 01.02.2023—…

-I am currently living and working in Belgium.
-I have degrees in Fine Art from The Royal Academy of Art Den Haag (2021) and Art History (Arts, Media and Society) from Leiden University (2021).
-I won the Ron Mandos Best of Graduates award which led to a residency period with Joep Van Lieshout (2021−2022).
-Although I am mainly working with paint, my practice is fluid and site-specific.
-So far my work has mainly been about identity, post- and pre-colonialist aesthetics and race theory from the ground up.
+Joseph Thabang Palframan (b.
+1997) was born in Windhoek, Namibia.
+He is currently living and working in Belgium.
+Joseph has degrees in Fine Art from The Royal Academy of Art Den Haag (2021) and Art History (Arts, Media and Society) from Leiden University (2021).
+He won the Ron Mandos Best of Graduates award which led to a residency period with Joep Van Lieshout (2021−2022).
+Although he is mainly working with paint, his practice is fluid and site-specific.
+So far his work has mainly been about identity, post- and pre-colonialist aesthetics and race theory from the ground up.

 Website